tinymce/tinymce-docs/integrations/react.md

 ## 6. Keep on hacking

 This was just a simple guide how to get started, the rest is up to you.

-#### A note about integrations

-> We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
-If you have queries about this integration, please contact the developer directly.